 To initiate flowering, limit the plant to only 8 or 9 hours of good bright light each day for six to eight weeks, starting at the end of September.
 The other 15 to 16 hours should be dark (in a closet, under a box, etc.) Any interruption in the plant’s long night may prevent bud formation.
 Continue to water the plant as needed during this period, but do not fertilize.
-Once the bracts (top leaves) begin to darken or show color, the short-day treatment can be discontinued, and the plant should continue to deepen in color.
+Once the bracts (top leaves) begin to darken or show color, discontinue the short-day treatment and the plant should continue to deepen in color.

 TIP: To cut and use poinsettias in flower arrangements or on wreaths, plunge the cut end of the stem into boiling water for about a minute or singe the end with a match to stop the sap from running.
 Then place the stem in cool water for a day.
 Cut flowers can last a week or so.

-association with Christmas probably has to do with the fact that it blooms at this time of year in its native region.
-In the 1600’s, Franciscan priests used the flowers in celebrating a nativity procession, Fiesta of Santa Pesebre.
-It is said that Mexicans regarded the poinsettia as symbolic of the Star of Bethlehem.
-There is a legend in Mexico that a poor girl, who could not afford to take flowers to the Nativity in her church, was instructed by an angel to pluck a weed and place it at the altar, where it was miraculously transformed into a beautiful red poinsettia.
+The Christmas Poinsettia: The poinsettia is the most popular indoor Christmas plant.
+Its association with the Christmas season is because it blooms at this time of year in its native region.
+In the 1600s, Franciscan priests used the flowers in celebrating a nativity procession, Fiesta of Santa Pesebre.
+Mexican peoples regarded the poinsettia as symbolic of the Star of Bethlehem.
+There is a legend in Mexico that a poor girl, who could not afford to take flowers to the Nativity in her church, received instructions by an angel to pluck a weed and place it at the altar, where it miraculously transformed into a beautiful red poinsettia.

 Today, the poinsettia is not only the most popular Christmas plant, but it is the number one flowering potted plant in the United States, despite its short six-week season of availability.
 More than 65 million poinsettias are sold annually in the United States.
 Botanically Euphorbia pulcherrima, the poinsettia is not a toxic plant as it was long thought to be, although some people may be allergic to its sap.